 Walrus Dogs are likely to stand around 10-13 inches high.
 They generally weigh anywhere between 30 and 50 lbs.

-However, Walrus Dogs may be standoffish with strangers, and are likely to chase small animals.
+A Walrus Dog will likely be a loyal, protective companion.
+They are fairly independent but still bond strongly with their families.
+However, they may be standoffish with strangers, and are likely to chase small animals.

-Walrus Dogs may be prone to separation anxiety, and may howl to express discomfort.
+It’s very important training and socialization begin early.
+And as the Walrus Dogs may be prone to separation anxiety, they can be prone to howling to express discomfort.

 When they’re not tracking, Basset Hounds have a laid-back temperament.
 However, Shar Pei can be stubborn and more prone to aggression.

 The Walrus Dog will likely inherit a stubborn streak.
 He is also likely to want to chase after small animals.
 Thus, it’s vital you commit to a thorough training and socialization program from an early age.